anz-f5/web-application-and-api-protection/README.md

  - an app firewall
  - a security policy

+The HTTP(s) load balancer accepts client traffic and proxy(s) them to the backend application.

-The HTTP load balancer creates an entry point for all client traffic.
-A DNS subdomain is delegated to the F5XC beforehand ( https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation ), and this allows for
+A DNS subdomain is delegated to the F5XC beforehand ( https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation ), as it is required for automatic certificate management.
+In this example, 'f5xc' subdomain to 'meowmeowcode.io' is delegated to the F5XC. 'shop' as the hostname is chosen to represent the service.

-The origin pool contains a member pointing to the backend web application.
+The origin pool contains a single member pointing to a sample online shopping cart as the backend application.

-The monitor provides health monitoring for the backend web application.
+The monitor provides custom health monitoring for the application.

-The app firewall provides **signature** based protection for all traffic (API and non-API traffic).
+The app firewall provides **signature** based protection for all shopping cart related traffic (API and non-API traffic).

 The security policy is created to bring in API protection.
-It has a custom rule list comprising individual rules that apply an action (Allow/Deny) based upon the group name of an API.
-The group name of an API is defined withint an API definition swagger file (i.e., shopazone-swagger.json).
+It has a custom rule list comprising individual rules that apply an action (Allow/Deny) based upon the group name of an API request.
+The group name of an API request is defined withint an API definition swagger file (i.e., shopazone-swagger.json).

 Inside of this swagger file, individual API's are put into assigned groups via tags.
 In the below example, after this swagger file is imported, the group name 'ves-io-api-def-myshop-apidef-read' is created (automation code added in additional texts) and then referenced by an individual rule.